Internet censorship in the United Kingdom: Pornography

 There are a number of legal exceptions to freedom of speech in the United Kingdom that concern pornography.
 These include obscenity and indecency, including corruption of public morals and outraging public decency.
 The UK has a markedly different tradition of pornography regulation from that found in other Western countries.
 It was almost the only liberal democracy not to have legalised hardcore pornography during the 1960s and 1970s.
 Pre-existing laws, such as the Obscene Publications Act 1959, continued to make its sale illegal through the 1980s and 1990s.
 Additionally new laws were introduced to extend existing prohibitions.
 The Video Recordings Act 1984 required the BBFC to censor all video works before release.
 As a result, the UK became one of the few representative government countries where the sale of explicit pornography on video (and later DVD) was illegal (thus opening the market to unlicensed pornography shops which technically operated in defiance of the haphazardly enforced laws).

 The appearance of the Internet during the 1990s introduced unregulated access to hardcore pornography in the UK for the first time.
 The existing legal and regulatory framework came to be seen as insufficient and in the 21st century a number of measures have been introduced, including web blocking and additional criminal legislation.
 Nevertheless, the Obscene Publications Act is still in force, and it makes it illegal for websites that can be accessed from the UK without age restriction to contain certain types of adult content.

 Child pornography

 The first attempts to regulate pornography on the Internet concerned child pornography.
-Legislation in the form of the Protection of Children Act 1978 already existed making it illegal to take, make, distribute, show or possess an indecent photograph or pseudo-photograph of someone under the age of 18.
+Legislation in the form of the Protection of Children Act 1978 already existed making it illegal to take, make, distribute, show or possess an indecent photograph or pseudo-photograph of children.
 The R v Bowden case in 2000 established that downloading indecent images of children from the Internet constituted the offence of making, since doing so causes a copy of the image to exist which previously did not exist.